hontiverome/thesis_system/README.md

 ### Routing
 - Routes are defined in `resources/js/router/index.js`
 - Add new routes by extending the `routes` array
+- Do not forget to add the new route buttons to navbar, sidebar, and mobile_bottom_navbar.
+They can be added near the comment named "Navigation Items" inside all three components.

 ### Views
 - Located in `resources/js/views/`